 Camping at Timber Festival

 One of my favourite things to do in the summer is camp at a festival and Timber was literally perfect for a gentle child friendly experience.
+If camping is new to you there’s lots of helpful tips on globosurfer.com.
 The car park was a manageable distance from the camp site and there was loads of space in the field to allow for family sized pitches.

 There was a wheelbarrow trolley service available if you needed help getting your tent and camping equipment to the field, but we had our own trolley with us so we didn’t use it.
 I didn’t spot the trolleys that you put kids in so you might want to take your own if this makes life easier for you at festivals.